CorySanin/ffa-tycoon-parks/README.md

 - Must be submitted by its author or the submitter must have obtained permission from the park's author
 - One map per submission
     - Submitting different types of the same map in the same submission is fine
+- Must be compatible with the latest release (do not create a map in a development build)
 - Filename must be all lowercase, use underscores instead of spaces, and suffixed by a hyphen and the scenario type
 - Adequate amount of park staff for when the park is fully developed
 - All park entrances are connected via pathways